A couple with mountain and alpine forest backdrop at an elopement in Austria.

 Wiener schnitzel

 The most famous of Austria’s culinary creations!
 The Wiener Schnitzel is prepared from a cutlet of veal in a breaded crust.
 Traditionally it is served with lemon and an Austrian style potato salad on the side.
 The great thing about the Wiener Schnitzel is that it is universally loved and can be prepared as a casual meal or served as a fine dining dish.
-The Schnitzel is best enjoyed with a nice cool glass of local beer.

 Wedding traditions in Austria